Rehovot International Live Statues Festival – 2017

 During the first week of July (4-6 of July), International Live Statues Festival took place in Rehovot.
-This is an annual festival and it is taking place for the eighth time.
+It is an annual festival, and it is taking place for the eighth time.

-The dates of this festival were overlapping Lights in Jerusalem Festival.
+The dates of this festival were overlapping with Jerusalem Festival Of Light.
 Since we could not visit both, we had to choose.
 In the end, we selected Live Statues Festival for two reasons.
-The first one is: we already visited Lights in Jerusalem Festival several times and I wrote about it on this blog three times.
+The first one is: we already visited Jerusalem Festival Of Light several times, and I wrote about it on this blog three times.
 The second reason was the opening time.
-During weekdays Lights in Jerusalem starts at 20:00 and Live Statues Festival started at 18:30 (till 22:30).
-This is not that important for adults, but for parents of toddlers and preschoolers, this 1.5-hour difference can be significant (since you might have time only till 21:00).
+During weekdays Jerusalem Festival Of Light starts at 20:00 and Live Statues Festival started at 18:30 (till 22:30).
+It is not that important for adults, but for parents of toddlers and preschoolers, this 1.5-hour difference can be significant (since you might have time only till 21:00).

 We were planning to arrive at seven, but due to traffic jams, we made there only around 20:00.
 Also, keep in mind that on nearby streets there will be heavy traffic.
 Thus, if you arrive by car, try to park several blocks away.

 During this Festival Yacov Street (in Rehovot) is closed for traffic.
 And for several hours it became a pedestrian street with performers on both sides of the street.

 Note: detailed information about all performers can be found at Rehovot Municipality website.